Outdoor Travel Activities

-Stretch out on your board until a wave comes along, stroke like mad to catch the thrust of the wave and then bring yourself into a standing position as the water pushes you along.
+Stretch out on your board until a wave comes along, stroke-like mad to catch the thrust of the wave, and then bring yourself into a standing position as the water pushes you ahead.

 Adventure in You’s guide to beginner surfing.

 Wearing an open parachute, grip onto a tether trailing from a motorboat.

 The speed of the motor boat lifts the parachute, and you soar along behind the boat.